Manifesto Poetico

 This approach is deeply rooted in Carlos’ extensive research and practice in movement, mask performance, and dramatic tension.
 Central to this approach is the mask and the space it inhabits, transforming performance into a dynamic interplay of movement and meaning.

-Carlos’ exploration of the Architecture of Gestures began in 1998, influenced by his studies with Jacques Lecoq.
-His collaboration with Italian mask sculptor Donato Sartori further deepened his understanding, leading to a comprehensive study of the Anthropology of the Mask and the Structural Dynamics of Gesture.
+Carlos’ exploration of the Architecture of Gestures began in 1998, influenced by his studies with french pedagogue Jacques Lecoq.
+Carlos’s collaboration with theItalian mask sculptor Donato Sartori further deepened his understanding, leading to a comprehensive study of the Anthropology of the Mask and the Structural Dynamics of Gesture.